QUEENSLAND Golf Tour

 Palmer Colonial was originally built by Nara Australia Pty Ltd. In 1992 the course opened as Paradise Springs Golf Course.
 Designed by Mitsuaki Kobayashi, the course boasts beautifully groomed fairways and meticulously manicured greens, widely regarded as being in the best condition on the Gold Coast.

 The distinguishing feature is of the clubhouse, with its Colonial, Queenslander design.
-A farmland once home to cows, weeds, and bush has been transformed into a beautifully groomed course with lush fairways and lovely greens.
+Farmland once homes to cows, weeds, and bush has been transformed into a beautifully groomed course with lush fairways and lovely greens.
 The 6424-metre par 72 championship resort layout meanders its way through 39 hectares of towering eucalyptus, picturesque lakes and serene waterways.
 Flowering native and exotic trees and plants abound, while ornate bridges cross watercourses in which luxuriant lilies jostle for space.

 Southport Golf Club